 These may be classified in Surveying and Levelling as:

 - G.T.S (great trigonometrical survey) benchmark,

 The G.T.S benchmarks are those established by the Survey Departments of a country.
 These have been established at intervals all over the country with very high precision with reference to the main sea level as the datum.

 Their elevations and reduced levels are shown on GTS maps.

 As the intervals of the G.T.S benchmark is large, to facilitate the survey works, government agencies such as the P.W.D (Public Work Departments), etc. have established benchmarks between these G.T.S benchmarks at closer intervals.

-These are called “Permanent benchmarks.”
+The benchmark in the below picture is known as “Permanent benchmarks.”
 These are marked on well-defined and permanent points such as milestones, corners of plinths of buildings, top of parapets of bridges, etc.

 In small surveying and levelling works, the reduced level of a well defined reference point is arbitrarily assumed.
 These are called “arbitrary benchmarks.”

 Temporary benchmarks are the reference points Which are established when there is a break in the work.

 This becomes necessary when the whole surveying and levelling work cannot be completed at a stretch.